Spanish nationality law: Nationality by residency

+While Spanish law requires an answer before one year of the request, by the end of 2022 there were over 11,000 requests pending for over five years.

+There were more than 276,000 pending requests.

+More than 100,000 were overdue.

 Sephardi Jews

 In 2015 the Government of Spain passed Law 12/2015 of 24 June, whereby the descendants of Sephardi Jews of Spanish origin could obtain Spanish nationality by naturalisation, without the residency requirement as explained above.
 The law required applicants to apply for citizenship within three years from 1 October 2015, provide evidence of their Sephardi origin, demonstrate a special connection with Spain, and pass examinations on the Spanish language and Spanish culture and institutions.
+To provide proof of Sephardic descent, applicants could obtain Sephardic heritage certificates from organizations such as the Federation of Jewish Communities of Spain.
 The law provided for a possible one-year extension of the deadline to 1 October 2019; it was indeed extended in March 2018.
-The deadline for completing the requirements was extended until September 2021 due to delays due to the Covid-19 pandemic, but only for those who had made a preliminary application by 1 October 2019.
+The deadline for completing the requirements was extended until September 2021 due to delays due to the COVID-19 pandemic, but only for those who had made a preliminary application by 1 October 2019.
 This path to citizenship is in restitution for the 1492 expulsion of the Jews from Spain.

 The Law establishes the right to Spanish nationality of Sephardi Jews with a connection to Spain.
 An Instruction of 29 September 2015 removes a provision whereby those acquiring Spanish nationality by law 12/2015 must renounce any other nationality held.
 Most applicants must have passed a test of Spanish language proficiency (DELE) and a test of knowledge of Spanish culture and institutions (CCSE), but those who were under 18, or handicapped, were exempted.
 A Resolution in May 2017 also exempted those aged over 70.

 By July 2017 the government of Spain had registered about 4,300 applicants who had begun the process, and about 1,000 had signed before a notary public and filed their documents officially.
 A hundred, from various countries, had been granted citizenship, with another 400 expected within weeks.
 The Spanish government was then taking 8–10 months to decide on each case.
 After 2017, it would take 1–2 years to resolve a complete application.
 By March 2018 over 6,200 people had been granted Spanish citizenship under this law.
 And by the end of 2019, a total of about 132,000 applications were received, 67,000 of them in the month before the 30 September 2019 deadline.